leanprover-community/lean4-metaprogramming-book/md/main/intro.md

 simple enough for the reader to follow and comprehend without a super deep understanding of monadic programming.
-The book [Functional Programming in Lean](https://leanprover.github.io/functional_programming_in_lean/) is a highly recomended source on that subject.
+The book [Functional Programming in Lean](https://leanprover.github.io/functional_programming_in_lean/) is a highly recommended source on that subject.

 ## Book structure